diff7/QuanToaster/README.md

 ### To modify search space:
-1. Edit genotypes.py to set specific functions to each block. <br>
+1. Edit genotypes.py to set specific functions for each block. <br>
 2. To edit number of operations in each block and the number of repeated cells change sr_config.arch.arch_pattern. <br>